 I know most consider “Bohemian Rhapsody” to be one of the all-time greatest rock songs.
-Sure, that Wayne’s World scene rings true in a 70s dude kinda way.
+Sure, that Wayne’s World scene rings true in a ’70s dude kinda way.
 Yes, despite the overblown production and nonsensical lyrics, the operatic breakdown is a great bar sing-a-long.
 It’s just I feel it’s a bit played out.
-I’ll acknowledge it’s ambition and groundbreaking genre-bending, but that’s true for the vast majority of Queen’s deep cut catalog.
+I’ll acknowledge its ambition and groundbreaking genre-bending, but that’s true for the vast majority of Queen’s deep-cut catalog.
 As far as A Night At The Opera goes, I prefer “Death On Two Legs” or “I’m In Love With My Car” (yes – I said it!) over “Bohemian Rhapsody.”
-There is no denying this, perhaps their biggest hit, was a brilliant risky creative move, but if this and radio hits like “Another One Bites The Dust” or “We Are The Champions” are your sole Queen exposure, I suggest you get yourself to a streaming music service and do a deep dive into their early catalog.
+There is no denying one of their biggest hits was a brilliant risky creative move, but if this and radio hits like “Another One Bites The Dust” or “We Are The Champions” are your sole Queen exposure, I suggest you get yourself to a streaming music service and do a deep dive into their early catalog.
 You can thank me later.

-This actually started as a grilled ham recipe but then I thought, if it’s going on the grill, it might as well be SPAM as Cherie will not let me cook SPAM in the house.
+This actually started as a grilled ham recipe but then I thought, if it’s going on the grill, it might as well be SPAM as Cherie (of We Can Tour That fame) will not let me cook SPAM in the house.
 I haven’t had SPAM in literally decades.
 It’s definitely a leaner food product with less of that alien jelly substance I remember from my youth.
-It also seems to have less of the old school pungent SPAM aroma.
+It also seems to have less of the old-school pungent SPAM aroma.
 It’s still pretty questionable as an ingredient, but for the sake of food punnage, this project, and culinary curiosity, I took one for the team.
 I have certainly lost any residual SPAM cravings.
 After eating a whole sandwich for the test kitchen, I can definitively assert this recipe’s lyric quote to be the most appropriate to date.